Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Results

-This warm-starting procedure can be applied to all use-cases where the data-driven analysis from Section~\ref{sec:data-driven-analysis} found a combination of BFGS and CMA-ES be be optimal.
-This corresponds to a total of 42 function-dimension pairs.
-The resulting ERT values for selected function-dimension pairs are summarized in Table~\ref{tab:bfgs_cmaes}.
-From this table, we see that most of the dynamic use-cases do indeed improve over the static algorithms.
-However, there are several functions where this is not the case.
-Notably, for test functions $F21$ and $F22$, the switch from BFGS to CMA-ES does not perform well, with barely any successful runs.
-This highlights a disadvantage of the ERT-based calculations to select use-cases: if there is only one successful run of an algorithm, the ERT-curve after a particular target can be quite misleading.
+This warm-starting procedure can be applied to all use-cases where the data-driven analysis from Section~\ref{sec:data-driven-analysis} found a combination of BFGS and CMA-ES to be optimal.
+This corresponds to a total of 23 function-dimension pairs.
+Note that a similar warm-starting procedure can be applied for the reverse switch (from CMA-ES to BFGS) by passing on the best-so-far and the current covariance matrix.
+This results in a further 5 use-cases.
+The resulting ERT values for these (function, dimension) pairs are summarized in Table~\ref{tab:bfgs_cmaes}.
+From this table, we see that 25 out of 28 of the dynamic use-cases do indeed improve over the \vbss.
+However, there are three functions where this is not the case.
+Notably, for function $F8$ in dimension 20, the switch from BFGS to CMA-ES does not perform well, with barely any successful runs.
+This highlights a disadvantage of the ERT-based calculations to select use-cases: if there is only one successful run of an algorithm, the ERT curve after a particular target can be quite misleading.